enspiral/handbook/comms_guidelines.md

 **[Slack](http://enspiral.slack.com) - Daily Realtime Comms**

-Daily chatting, realtime comms, quick questions, intersting links.
+Daily chatting, realtime comms, quick questions, interesting links.
 There is a #watercooler channel for general discussion, and many channels for teams, projects, locations, and topics, or you can create your own!

 **[Chalkle](http://www.chalkle.com/enspiral) - Events/Classes**